Jena

 Private academic practice of general child psychiatry

-Lectures on topics such as child emergency psychiatry, psychiatric illness and sleep disorders, psychopharmacology
+Lectures on topics such as child emergency psychiatry, movement disorder, sleep disorders, psychopharmacology